How to create and use Isolines with CARTO

 When creating catchments, there are two main types to choose from; isochrones (catchments based on journey times e.g. how far can I travel in 10 minutes?) or isolines (based on journey distances e.g. how far along the transport network can I travel in 1km?).

 Now we are ready to isochrone!
-These functions are currently available when connected to either a Google BigQuery or Snowflake data warehouse.
+These functions are currently available when connected to Google BigQuery, Snowflake and Redshift.

 No-code isolines

-To get started, you’ll need a point layer to act as your catchment origin loaded into CARTO Builder.
-If you don’t have a point layer you can create a central point for your polygon/line via Sources > More options (on the layer you wish to convert to a point) > Add SQL Analysis > Compute Centroids.
+To get started, you’ll need a point layer to act as your catchment origin loaded into CARTO Workflows.
+If you don’t have a point layer, you can create a central point for your polygon/line using the ST Centroid component.
 Sorted!

 There may be times when producing a trade area is the end goal of your analysis.
 However, in general, this is just a crucial step to unlock further insights from your analysis.